|MP 8.01.18||Lysis of Epidural Adhesions|

 Both conditions are related to inflammatory reactions that result in the entrapment of nerves within dense scar tissue, increasing the susceptibility of the nerve root to compression or tension.
 The condition most frequently involves the nerves within the lumbar spine and cauda equina.
 Signs and symptoms indicate the involvement of multiple nerve roots and include low back pain, radicular pain, tenderness, sphincter disturbances, limited trunk mobility, muscular spasm or contracture, and motor sensory and reflex changes.
 Typically, the pain is characterized as constant and burning.
 In some cases, the pain and disability are severe, leading to analgesic dependence and chronic invalidism.

 Lysis of epidural adhesions, using fluoroscopic guidance, with epidural injections of hypertonic saline in conjunction with corticosteroids and analgesics, has been investigated as a treatment option.
 Theoretically, the use of hypertonic saline results in a mechanical disruption of the adhesions.
 It may also function to reduce edema within previously scarred and/or inflamed nerves.
 Finally, manipulating the catheter at the time of the injection may disrupt adhesions.
-Spinal endoscopy has been used to guide the lysis procedure.
-Prior to the use of endoscopy, adhesions could be identified as nonfilling lesions on fluoroscopy.
+Spinal endoscopy has been used to guide the lysis procedure but the procedure is more commonly performed percutaneously using epidurography to guide catheter placement and identify nonfilling adhesions that indicate epidural scarring.
 Using endoscopy guidance, a flexible fiberoptic catheter is inserted into the sacral hiatus, providing 3-D visualization to steer the catheter toward the adhesions, to more precisely place the injectate in the epidural space and onto the nerve root.
 Various protocols for lysis have been described; in some situations, the catheter may remain in place for several days for serial treatment sessions.

 Endoscopic epidurolysis is also being investigated for the treatment of degenerative chronic low back pain, including spondylolisthesis, stenosis, and hernia associated with radiculopathy.
 Along with mechanical adhesiolysis, hyaluronidase, ciprofloxacin and ozone have been applied.